chr-peters/strong-but-simple-passwords/README.md

 **Coming up with a good master password is hard, remembering it is even harder.**

-This is a simple Web-App that demonstrates a method of creating strong passwords.
+This is a simple Web-App that demonstrates a method of creating strong passwords that are still easy to remember.
 It also provides time estimates how long it would take an attacker to crack a password using the [zxcvbn](https://github.com/dropbox/zxcvbn) library developed by Dropbox.